Last Updated: August 2022

 Drawing Hardware- It's hard to imagine (or maybe it's not ;P), but Petunia used a simple computer mouse to draw for a long time for a lot of our videos.
 As her drawings have evolved, she currently uses a Cintiq 22 HD drawing tablet by Wacom.
 This can be connected to her desktop computer.
 When on the go, Petunia can use a Microsoft Surface laptop or an iPad.

-Audio Software- Brianna still uses the free program Audacity to record.
+Audio Software- Pinky still uses the free program Audacity to record.
 It works for both PC and Apple computers.
 While you don't technically need any audio software (we didn't in the beginning), it adds a lot of awesome features like cutting things out or removing background noise.

 Audio Hardware- Pinky currently uses this Yeti microphone that she connects to her laptop.
 She also made a "portable sound booth" to put her microphone in which we think has made a difference in our more recent videos.
 You can find a lot of instructions for making one of these online!

 Movie Editing Software- After wanting some extra features, we switched over to Camtasia, which we really like.
 Images drawn by Petunia and audio recorded by Pinky are placed into this program to make our videos.

 I notice you animate some portions of your videos.
 What tool do you use to animate?